Lightning sparks new wildfires across California

 Unsettling weather triggered an unusual warning by the weather service of a fire-induced tornado at an out-of-control forest fire that broke out north of Lake Tahoe on Saturday afternoon.

-A massive fire cloud known as a pyrocumulonimbus formed over the fire, which started east of the town of Loyalton.
-When high winds came into contact with the fire and whipped it into the air, a spectacular tornado-shaped spiral of flames was formed.
+A massive fire cloud known as a pyrocumulonimbus formed over the fire, which started east of the town of Loyalton, about 40 miles (64 kilometers) west of Reno, Nevada.
+When high winds collided with the fire and whipped it into the air, a spectacular tornado-shaped spiral of flames was formed.

-The fire has burned at least 31 square miles and triggered evacuation orders for sparsely populated portions of Plumas, Lassen and Sierra County, said Tahoe National Forest spokesman Joe Flannery.
+The fire has burned at least 45 square miles (117 square kilometers) and triggered evacuation orders for sparsely populated communities along State Route 395 by the California-Nevada border, said Tahoe National Forest spokesman Joe Flannery.

 Firefighters aided by water-dropping helicopters and air tankers faced “extreme fire behavior,” he said, and worked through the night to extinguish spot fires and protect threatened structures.